cissagatto/BellPartitionsMultiLabel/README.md

 # BellPartitionsMultiLabel
 This code generates partitions based on bell numbers for multilabel classification.
 This code is part of my doctoral research.
-Important, this code will execute on Windows and Linux.
-When executing in Linux, this code uses the folder "/dev/shm" to reduce I/O process.
+Important: when executing in Linux, this code uses the folder "/dev/shm" to reduce I/O process.

 ## Scripts
 This source code consists of an R project for R Studio and the following R scripts: